 How to buy Brockman Mining (BCK) shares

 Brockman Mining Limited is an other industrial metals & mining business based in Australia.
 Brockman Mining shares (BCK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.025 – an increase of 13.64% over the previous week. and has a market cap (total outstanding shares value) of $474.3 million.
+Brockman Mining has a market cap (total outstanding shares value) of $474.3 million.
 If you're looking to buy shares, check out the steps below.